hudongsheng-debug/FITSQuickLook/README.md

-# FITS QuickLook X Version 7.0.0
+# FITS QuickLook Studio Version 7.1.7

 FITS QuickLook X is a lightweight macOS application designed for fast visualization and inspection of astronomical FITS images.
 It is especially tailored for large-scale spectroscopic survey data such as **LAMOST**.